Babywearing during pregnancy – Is it possible? Tips and recommendations

 -

-And what you should pay attention to in every phase of pregnancy
+And what you should pay attention to in each stage of pregnancy

 Is babywearing allowed during pregnancy?

-Basically, there is nothing medically wrong with wearing a baby during pregnancy , as long as you:
+Generally speaking, there is no medical reason against wearing a bra during pregnancy , as long as you:

 -